microsounds/kagami/readme.md

 [link]({DOC_ROOT}/path/to/file.md)
 <a href="{DOC_ROOT}/path/to/file.md">...</a>
 ```
-If you link to another `*.md` document, it will be converted to an `*.htm` link.
+If you link to another `*.md` document, it will be automatically converted to
+an `*.htm` link.

+>_To suppress this behavior in finished webpages, you can write URLs pointing
+>to literal `.md` documents using the `&period;` HTML entity code._

 # Embedded Table of Contents and Anchor Links
 When writing structured content, you can embed a dynamically generated table of
-contents with navigable anchor links anywhere in your markdown using local macro `{TOC}`.
+contents with navigable anchor links anywhere in your markdown using local
+macro `{TOC}`.

-Matching inline anchor links will be appended to every heading in your markdown automatically.
+Matching inline anchor links will be appended to every heading in your markdown
+automatically.
 ```markdown
 <!-- inline anchor links will be appended automatically -->
 # hello world           <span id="hello-world"></span>